Matching Learned Causal Effects of Neural Networks with Domain Priors: Introduction

-We propose a method that can embed these different kinds of user-defined causal priors into a NN model during training (see Fig.~\ref{fig:credo}) as detailed in Section \ref{sec_methodology}.
-Importantly, we show that the final model learns \textit{causal} effects that are consistent with these domain priors.
-The efforts closest to ours are those on enforcing monotonicity \cite{sill1998monotonic,daniels2010monotone,gupta2019incorporate,sivaraman2020counterexampleguided}, which however only focus on monotonicity (and not on other kinds of priors), and also do not study their models in terms of the causal effects learned.
-We study our causal regularizer both in the context of \textit{direct} and \textit{total} causal effects \cite{pearl2009causality}, depending on what information is available in the domain prior.
-Existing work does not make such distinction between these effects when training a NN model.
-Our contributions are: \begin{itemize} \itemsep{-0.1em} \item We propose a new method for \underline{C}ausal \underline{RE}gularization using \underline{DO}main priors (CREDO) and show formally that it can maintain consistency of the learned causal effect with the given domain prior.
-The method is conceptually simple and is easy to implement. \item The method supports regularization for all three kinds of effects---controlled direct, natural direct, and total causal effects.
-We show that estimation of natural direct and total effects requires partial knowledge of the underlying causal graph over input features while controlled direct effect does not. \item On 17 real-world and synthetic datasets, we show that CREDO can be used to enforce different kinds of domain priors, including zero effect, monotonic effect, and arbitrary functional priors.
-We show that the causal effects learned by NN model trained using CREDO is indeed closer to the true prior, with no significant impact on test accuracy. \end{itemize}
+To develop our proposed algorithm that matches the learned causal effect of an NN model with domain priors, we define the direct and total \textit{causal effect} of a feature as learned by the NN, and show that the prior can be interpreted as a regularization constraint on the partial derivative (gradient) of the model's output w.r.t. the feature.
+An illustration of our high-level approach is shown in Fig~\ref{fig:credo}.
+Specifically, we propose a gradient-matching regularizer that matches the gradient of the causal effect of the neural network with the gradient of the domain prior during training (see Fig.~\ref{fig:credo}), based on the shape constraints provided by the user.
+Importantly, we validate that the final model learns \textit{causal} effects that are consistent with given domain priors.
+The efforts closest to ours are those on enforcing monotonicity or zero attribution of certain input variables on the output (discussed in Sec \ref{sec:related_work}) such as \cite{sill1998monotonic,sivaraman2020counterexampleguided,ross2017right,rieger2019interpretations}; however, these methods do not consider the \textit{learned causal effect} of the NN model, or generalize to arbitrary shapes relating input variables to output.
+Moreover, we study our causal regularizer in the context of both \textit{direct} and \textit{total} causal effects \cite{pearl2009causality}, which is the first such effort that makes such a distinction when understanding causal attributions of input on output in NNs.
+In summary, our key contributions are: \begin{itemize}[leftmargin=*] \itemsep{-0.27em} \item We introduce and define the notions of direct and total causal effects -- controlled direct, natural direct, and total causal effects, in particular -- learned by an NN model. \item We propose a method for \underline{C}ausal \underline{RE}gularization using \underline{D}omain pri\underline{O}rs (CREDO) and show formally that an NN model trained using CREDO maintains consistency of the learned causal effect with the given domain prior and type.
+CREDO is conceptually simple and easy to implement. \item On several real-world and synthetic datasets, our method can be used to enforce different kinds of domain priors, including zero effect, monotonic effect, and other prior shapes.
+We validate that the causal effects learned by the NN model trained using CREDO is closer to the true prior, while maintaining its test accuracy.
+We also show that the model trained with CREDO obtains improved accuracy on noisy test data due to the learned causal effects. \end{itemize}